mosip/documentation/docs/MOSIP-Device-Service-Specification.md

   {
     "deviceInfo": "base64urlencode(header).base64urlencode(payload).base64urlencode(signature)"
     "error": {
-      "errorcode": "100",
+      "errorCode": "100",
-      "errorinfo": "Device not registered.
+      "errorInfo": "Device not registered.
 In this case the device info will be only base64urlencode(payload)" }
   }
 ]